5 Inference for simple linear regression

 We are 95% confident that for each additional dollar a city spends per residents, the number of playgrounds per 10,000 residents is greater by 0.001 to 0.007, on average.

-This interpretation not only indicates the range of values we estimate the population coefficient takes but also clearly describes what this range means in terms of the variability in playgrounds per 10,000 residents as spending per resident increases.
+This interpretation not only indicates the range of values we estimate the population coefficient takes but also clearly describes what this range means in terms of the expected change in playgrounds per 10,000 residents as spending per resident increases.

-In reality we don’t know the value of the population slope (if we did, we wouldn’t need statistical inference!), so we’re not sure if the interval we constructed is one of the C% that actually contains the population slope or not.
-Though we aren’t certain that our interval contains the population slope, we can conclude with some level of confidence, C% confident to be exact, that we think it does.
+In reality we don’t know the value of the population slope (if we did, we wouldn’t need statistical inference!), so we’re not sure if the interval constructed in Section 5.5.1 is one of the \(C\%\) that contains the population slope or not.
+Though we aren’t certain that our interval contains the population slope, we can conclude with some level of confidence, \(C\%\) confident to be exact, that we think it does based on our process.

-By the confidence interval, we produced a plausible range of values for the population slope.
+Thus far, we have used a confidence interval to produce a plausible range of values for the population slope.
 We can also test specific claims about the population slope using another inferential procedure called hypothesis testing.

 5.6 Hypothesis testing

-Hypothesis testing is the process of assessing a statistical claim, or something we think is true, about about a population parameter.
-The claim could be based on previous research, an idea a research or business team wants to assess, or a general statement about the parameter.
+Hypothesis testing is the process of assessing a statistical claim about about a population parameter.
+The claim could be based on previous research, an idea a research or business team wants to evaluate, or a general statement about the parameter.
 For now we will focus on conducting hypothesis tests for a slope \(\beta_1\).
-Just as bootstrapping can be used to calculate a confidence interval for the intercept \(\beta_0\), we can also use the process detailed in this section to test a claim about the intercept; however, this is often not meaningful in practice.
+We can use the process detailed in this section to test a claim about the intercept \(\beta_0\); however, we are usually not interested in drawing conclusions about the intercept in practice.

-Before digging into the details of the simulation-based hypothesis test, let’s talk about what happens conceptually when we do hypothesis testing.
-To do so we’ll use a common analogy for hypothesis testing, the general process of a trial in the United States (U.S.) judicial system to help illustrate the steps for a hypothesis test.
+Before getting into the details of simulation-based hypothesis testing, let’s discuss what happens conceptually when we do hypothesis testing.
+Here we’ll illustrate the steps for. a hypothesis test using a common analogy for hypothesis testing, the general procedure of a trial in the United States (U.S.) judicial system.

 Define the hypotheses

 The first step to any hypothesis test (or trial) is to define the hypotheses to be evaluated.
-There are two hypotheses are called the null and alternative.
-The null hypothesis is the baseline condition typically indicating no relationship, and the alternative hypothesis is defined by the claim being tested.
+These hypotheses are called the null and alternative.
+The null hypothesis \((H_0)\) is the baseline condition typically indicating no relationship between the response and predictor, and the alternative hypothesis \((H_a)\) is defined by the claim being tested - typically that there is some relationship between the two variables.
 In the U.S. judicial system, a defendant is deemed innocent unless proven otherwise.
-The null hypothesis in this scenario, then, is that the defendant is innocent or or not guilty.
-The claim being tested is that the defendant is guilty.
+The null hypothesis in this scenario, then, is that the defendant is innocent or not guilty.
+The claim being evaluated in a trial is that the defendant is guilty.
 This the alternative hypothesis.
 In the U.S. judicial system, we say that a person is “innocent until proven guilty beyond a reasonable doubt.”
-Therefore, as the trial (or hypothesis test) proceeds, assuming the null hypothesis is true and the objective is to evaluate the strength of evidence against the null hypothesis.
+Therefore, the trial proceeds assuming the null hypothesis of innocence is true and the objective is to evaluate the strength of evidence against this hypothesis.
+The same is true for hypothesis testing in statistics.
+The test is conducted under the assumption that the null hypothesis, \(H_0\), is true, and we use statistical methods to evaluate the strength of the evidence against \(H_0\).

 Evaluate the evidence

-The primary component of a hypothesis test (or trial) is a presentation and evaluation of the evidence.
-In a trial, this is the point when the evidence is presented and it is up to the jury to evaluate the evidence under the assumption the null hypothesis, the defendant is innocent, is true.
-Thus the lens in which the evidence is being evaluated is “given the defendant is innocent, how likely is it that this evidence would exist?”
+The primary component of trial (or hypothesis test) is a presentation and evaluation of the evidence.
+In a trial, this is the point when the evidence is presented and it is up to the jury to evaluate the evidence under the assumption the defendant is innocent (the null hypothesis) is true.
+Thus, the lens in which the evidence is being evaluated is “given the defendant is innocent, how likely is it that this evidence would exist?”

 For example, suppose someone is on trial for a jewelry store robbery.
 The null hypothesis is that they are innocent and did not rob the jewelry store.
 The alternative hypothesis is they are guilty and did rob the jewelry store.
 If there is evidence that the person was in a different city during the time of the jewelry store robbery, the evidence would be more in favor of the null hypothesis of innocence.
-Alternatively, if some of the stolen jewelry was found in the person’s car, the evidence would be less in favor of the null hypothesis and more in favor of the alternative.
+Alternatively, evidence that some of the stolen jewelry was found in the person’s car would be considered strong evidence against the assumption innocence and thus more in favor of the alternative that the defendant is guilty.

 In hypothesis testing, the “evidence” being assessed is the analysis of the sample data.
-Thus the evaluation question being asked is “given the null hypothesis is true, how likely are the results observed in the sample data?”
+Thus the evaluation question being asked is “given the null hypothesis is true, how likely is it to observe the results seen in the sample data?”
 We will introduce approaches to address this question using simulation-based methods in Section 5.7 and methods based on the Central Limit Theorem in ?sec-slr-testing-clt.

 Make a conclusion

-There are two usual conclusion in a trial in the U.S. judicial system - the jury concludes that the defendant is guilty or not guilty based on the evidence.
-As the criteria in court is that the strength of evidence must be “beyond reasonable doubt”, that is the threshold the jury uses in order to make their conclusion.
-If there is sufficiently strong evidence against the null hypothesis of innocence, then they conclude the alternative hypothesis that the defendant is guilty.
-Otherwise, they conclude that the defendant is not guilty, indicating the evidence against the null was not strong enough to otherwise refute it.
+There are two usual conclusions in a trial in the U.S. judicial system - the jury concludes that the defendant is guilty or not guilty based on the evidence.
+The criteria for the jury to conclude the alternative that a defendant is guilty is that the strength of evidence must be “beyond reasonable doubt”.
+If there is sufficiently strong evidence against the null hypothesis of innocence, then the conclusion is the alternative hypothesis that the defendant is guilty.
+Otherwise, the conclusion is that the defendant is not guilty, indicating the evidence against the null was not strong enough to otherwise refute it.
 Note that this is the not the same as “accepting” the null hypothesis but rather stating that there wasn’t enough evidence to suggest otherwise.

-Similarly in hypothesis testing, we will use statistical criteria to determine if the evidence against the null hypothesis is strong enough to reject this hypothesis and conclude the alternative, or if there is not enough evidence “beyond a reasonable doubt” to draw a conclusion other than the assumed null hypothesis.
+Similarly in hypothesis testing, we will use a statistical threshold to determine if the evidence against the null hypothesis is strong enough to reject that hypothesis and conclude the alternative, or if there is not enough evidence “beyond a reasonable doubt” to draw a conclusion other than the assumed null hypothesis.

 5.7 Permutation tests